YonSci/gdp-nowcasting-ml/_episodes/02-python-core-libraries.md

 - Learn the basics of the Matplotlib library.
 - Understand how to create various types of plots (line, bar, scatter, etc.).
 - Customize plots with titles, labels, legends, and styles.
-- Save plots as image files.
+- Save plots as image files (PNG, PDF, SVG, EPS, and PGF.).

 ### Introduction to Matplotlib

-- Matplotlib is a popular library for creating `static`, `animated`, and `interactive` visualizations in Python.
+- Matplotlib is a python 2D and 3D plotting library which produces scientific figures and publication quality figures.
 - The core component is the `pyplot` module, often imported as plt.
+- It is modeled closely after "Matlab™".
+Therefore, the majority of plotting commands in pyplot have Matlab™ analogs with similar arguments.
 - You can create a wide variety of plots, including `line plots`, `bar charts`, `histograms`, `scatter plots`, and more.

 #### Importing Matplotlib